binarynonsense/comic-book-reader/docs/README.en.md

 - [Linux (AppImage)](https://github.com/binarynonsense/comic-book-reader/releases/latest/download/ACBR_Linux_AppImage.zip)
 - [Linux (deb)](https://github.com/binarynonsense/comic-book-reader/releases/latest/download/ACBR_Linux_deb.zip)

-> Note: For Linux distributions that require setting an AppArmor profile for Electron apps to run, like Ubuntu 24.04, choose the deb package download [Linux (deb)](https://github.com/binarynonsense/comic-book-reader/releases/latest/download/ACBR_Linux_deb.zip), as the regular and AppImage versions don't currently work on them due to that restriction.
+> Note: For Linux distributions that require setting an AppArmor profile for Electron apps to run, like Ubuntu 24.04, don't choose the regular or AppImage versions as they probably won't work on them by default due to that restriction.

 All versions (stable and beta):